Last update: 29/09/2022

 How does vishing work?

-When making calls, cybercriminals may use techniques such as spoofing, which consists of creating a fraudulent website, company or individual.
-Part of this scam may involve displaying the alleged company's caller ID, concealing the actual source.
+When making calls, cybercriminals may use spoofing, which consists of making up a fake website, company or individual.
+It may involve displaying the apparent company's caller ID to hide the original caller.

 How can we protect ourselves from vishing?

-Instead of getting alarmed, a very easy way to avoid this type of fraud is to be alert, informed and to take some simple precautions, such as not sharing your personal or financial data or security codes.
+A very easy way to avoid vishing is to be alert and informed and to take some simple precautions, such as not sharing your personal or financial info and security codes.

-If you would like to learn more about this type of fraud, this article (in Spanish) on the Tu Futuro Próximo website (a blog produced by Santander Consumer Spain) provides further information on vishing and how to avoid it.
+If you want to learn more about vishing, read this article (in Spanish) on the Tu Futuro Próximo website (a blog by Santander Consumer España).